Benzodiazepine addiction treatment and recovery in arizona

 Abusing benzodiazepines for a great amount of time can result in serious health problems, including:

 Over time, users of benzodiazepines will develop a tolerance to the drug, meaning that they will need to consume more and more benzos in order to achieve the effect they’re seeking.
 It’s common for users to take their benzodiazepines with alcohol to achieve an even greater effect, but this can increase the risk of overdose.
-Alcohol and benzos operate on the same parts of the brain, so when they’re combined, these pathways are doubly effected.
+Alcohol and benzos operate on the same parts of the brain, so when they’re combined, these pathways are doubly affected.

 Arizona Benzo Detox and Withdrawal